-Sensationalist proclamations of email’s demise have circulated for years, and yet, we continue to use email all the say.
+Sensationalist proclamations of email’s demise have circulated for years, and yet, we continue to use email all the same.
 You’ve likely brushed by headlines such as:

 Those hot takes cite contributing factors such as information overload, inefficient communication, poor organization, outdated appeal, stress effects, and hacking scandals.